SabotagePerformanceAppraisals/seattle-scrum/_posts/2020-03-14-you-wont-change-your-organization-without-an-optimization-goal.md

 * secrecy[^yes]
 * employee satisfaction/retention (when using this list in a system modeling exercise, break this variable down into different categories of employees: coders, line managers, department heads, etc.)
 * customer satisfaction
+* parent company satisfaction
 * appearance that the change initiative has succeeded
-* increase top-line revenue
+* top-line revenue
 * maintaining lead or monopoly
-* reduce cost per developer
+* cost per developer
+* size of organizational substructure (e.g. department, reporting chain)
 * product versatility
 * broaden/diversify customer base
-* preserve status quo
+* preservation of status quo
 * compliance with rules/regulations
-* lead the market by disruption
+* leading/disrupting the market
-* increase return on investment
+* return on investment
-* survival
 * conformance to a plan
 * rate of developing features immediately (this week's [velocity](/why-i-barely-mention-velocity-anymore))
 * rate of developing features within this quarter (this quarter's velocity)